-Actuaries, Apothecaries, Armourers and Brasiers, Barbers, Builders Merchants, Carmen, Carpenters, Chartered Secretaries and Administrators, Chartered Surveyors, Clockmakers, Clothworkers*, Coachmakers and Coach Harness Makers, Coopers, Cordwainers, Curriers, Cutlers, Drapers*, Dyers, Educators, Engineers, Fan Makers, Feltmakers, Firefighters, Fishmongers*, Founders*, Girdlers*, Glass Sellers, Glovers*, Goldsmiths*, Grocers*, Haberdashers, Ironmongers**, Leathersellers, Lightmongers, Marketors, Masons, Mercers*, Merchant Taylors, Musicians*, Needlemakers*, Painter-Stainers, Parish Clerks, Pewterers, Plaisterers*, Plumbers, Saddlers, Salters, Scriveners*, Stationers and Newspaper Makers, Tallow Chandlers*, Tin Plate Workers, Turners, Tylers and Bricklayers, Vintners, Wax Chandlers, Woolmen, United Guilds Service Trust.
+Apothecaries, Armourers and Brasiers, Blacksmiths, Brewers, Builders Merchants, Carpenters, Chartered Secretaries and Administrators, Clockmakers, Clothworkers*, Coachmakers and Coach Harness Makers, Cooks, Coopers, Cordwainers, Curriers, Cutlers, Distillers, Drapers*, Dyers, Fan Makers, Feltmakers, Fishmongers*, Founders*, Girdlers*, Glass Sellers, Glovers*, Gold and Silver Wyre Drawers*, Goldsmiths*, Grocers*, International Bankers, Ironmongers**, Joiners and Ceilers, Leathersellers, Lightmongers, Marketors, Masons, Mercers*, Merchant Taylors, Musicians*, Needlemakers*, Parish Clerks, Pattenmakers, Pewterers, Plaisterers*, Plumbers, Saddlers, Salters, Scriveners*, Stationers and Newspaper Makers, Tallow Chandlers*, Tobacco Pipe Makers, Tylers and Bricklayers, Vintners, Wax Chandlers, Woolmen, United Guilds Service Trust.

 For further information please contact

-*indicates support of a choristership, two more of which are also supported by the Order of the British Empire, two by Morden College and one by Mark Pigott KBE
+*indicates support of a choristership, two more of which are also supported by the Order of the British Empire, two by Morden College and one each by the Imperial Society of Knights Bachelor, the Friends of St Paul's and Mark Pigott KBE

 Choristers after Evensong with Masters and Clerks of the City livery companies who support them Enlarge